Elliptically Distributed Lozenge Tilings of a Hexagon: Symmetric lozenge weights

-where addition is mod 6.
+where $+3$ is taken mod 6.
 We look at the first form of the partition function written in the statement.
-We use the following two difference equations to simplify the calculations and arrive at the original form:
+We use the following two difference equations to simplify the calculations and arrive at the original form \end{proof}